 3.2.
-Upon completion of the tests, each participating facility shall submit the data resulting from the application of the procedure described in paragraph 4.3 of this Annex to the coordinating body.
+Upon completion of the tests, each participating facility shall submit the data resulting from the application of the procedure described in paragraph 4 of this Annex to the coordinating body.
 The abrasion levels of the reference tyres shall also be reported; for circuit facilities, the abrasion level normalised to the relevant reference temperature shall be included.

 3.3.
-The coordinating body shall compile the results, calculate the baseline values according to paragraph 4.2 of this Annex, determine the specific transfer function for the drum under assessment, if applicable, and issue an equivalence report for the facility under assessment.
+The coordinating body shall compile the results, calculate the baseline values, determine the specific transfer function for the drum under assessment, if applicable, and issue an equivalence report for the facility under assessment.

 3.4 The equivalence report shall be submitted to the Type Approval Authority.